Quickstart#

 uv pip install lmcache vllm

-Start vLLM with LMCache using a single command:
+Start vLLM with LMCache:

 # The chunk size here is only for illustration purpose, use default one (256) later